Our Team: Janxin Leu, Ph.D.

 Director of Product Innovation

-Dr. Leu was elected as a Robert Wood Johnson Health & Society Scholar and the Society for Experimental Social Psychology.
+Janxin was elected a Robert Wood Johnson Foundation Health & Society Scholar and is a member of the Society for Experimental Social Psychology.
 She received her Ph.D. in Psychology from the University of Michigan, and a B.A. and M.A. in Psychology from Stanford University.
-She lives in the Bay Area with her husband and daughter.
+She has also trained at Peking University in Beijing and at Oxford University.
+She lives on the Peninsula with her husband and young daughter.